SwiftPackageIndex/SPIManifest/Sources/SPIManifest/Documentation.docc/CommonUseCases.md

       platform: ios
 ```

-> Note: We currently only support generating documentation on macOS and iOS
+> Note: We currently only support generating documentation on macOS, iOS, and Linux.

 ## Configure a documentation URL for existing documentation